 Speaking of religion, I don't care much about sports, except for college football, and every four years or so, soccer.
 Neither of my parents cared about sports, but I was born in the South, and I'm a third generation Florida State alumni (for undergraduate), so something still got through.

-I have a daughter in second grade, and I have her for the summers - until school started it was month on, month off.
+I have a daughter starting third grade soon, and I have her for the summers - until school started it was month on, month off.
 Nothing in my life has made me as happy as she has made me.
 She is a better child than I deserve.
 She likes watching documentaries about parasites, snakes, and the human intestine.
 She is a fan of Dr. Who, much more than myself.
 We go on bike rides, and bug hunting, and I do my pleasure reading while she makes friends at the park.
-She keeps trying to get the hang of the monkey bars, and I'm trying to get her to be less cautious and gain momentum.
-It's one of the most important things she can learn, I think, to reach out when you know you might not make it, because falling doesn't hurt that much.
+She keeps trying to get the hang of the monkey bars, the bicycle, and I'm trying to get her to be less cautious and gain momentum.
+It's one of the most important things she can learn, I think, to reach out, to move forward, when you know you might not make it, because falling doesn't hurt that much.

 I look forward to the day I can delete this account because I've fallen madly in love with someone.
+Even more so, I look forward to a relationship that has so much love, understanding and respect that we want to be together for the rest of our lives.
 I'm not rushing into it, but I'm looking forward to it.